The Strategic Advantages of Headless Web Design — SitePoint

 The Strategic Advantages of Headless Web Design

-This article was created in partnership with Duda.
+This article was created in partnership with StudioWorks.
 Thank you for supporting the partners who make SitePoint possible.

 Kentico’s most recent State of the Headless CMS report claims that the concept of the headless content management system is “becoming the industry standard for future-proofing and streamlining content creation.”
 In fact, the report estimates that by this summer, headless CMS use will have doubled.